Police searching for fourth suspect in Brockton armed robbery

 BROCKTON, MASS.
 (WHDH) - Police are searching for a fourth suspect after three men were arrested in connection with an armed robbery in Brockton on Saturday evening.

-Police responding to 521 Belmont St. about 7 p.m. say four armed men went into a T-Mobile store and assaulted a clerk while robbing the store.
+Police responding to 521 Belmont St. about 7 p.m. say 27-year-old Darius Carter, 23-year-old Dennis Martin, 26-year-old Stephan Stewart, and an unnamed suspect went into a T-Mobile store and assaulted a clerk while robbing the store.

 The clerk was transported to a nearby hospital and he is expected to be OK, according to police.